Ssekyene/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 4. A function that prints a string, in reverse, followed by a new line.

 5. A function that reverses a string.

+6. A function that prints every even indexed character of a string, starting with the first character, followed by a new line.